passportxyz/passport-sdk/packages/scorer/README.md

 yarn run build
 ```

-## Usage
+## Basic Usage

-Firstly we need to import the library/bundle and construct a `PassportScorer` instance, passing in the scoring criteria, and optionally the ceramic node URL/networkId
+Firstly, we need to import the library/bundle and construct a `PassportScorer` instance, passing in the scoring criteria, and optionally the ceramic node URL/networkId

 ```javascript
 // import as a module